 The correct offset (bias adjustment) to apply to the expected value for recruitment is based on the concept that a time series of estimated recruitments should be mean unbiased, not median unbiased, because the biomass of a stock depends upon the cumulative number of recruits, which is dominated by the large recruitments.
 The degree of offset depends upon the degree of recruitment signal that can be estimated.
 Where no recruitment signal can be estimated, the median recruitment is the same as the mean recruitment, so no offset is applied.
 Where lognormal recruitment signal can be estimated, the mean recruitment will be greater than the median recruitment.
+The value:

+$$b_y = \frac{E\left(SD(\hat{r}y)\right)^2}{\sigma_R^2} = 1 - \frac{SE(\hat{r}y)^2}{\sigma_R^2}$$ (19)

-The value of the offset then depends upon the partitioning of $\sigma_R$ into between and within recruitment variability.
-The most appropriate degree of bias adjustment can be approximated from the relationship among $\sigma_R$ , recruitment variability (the signal), and recruitment residual error.
+of the offset then depends upon the partitioning of σ_R into between and within recruitment variability.
+The most appropriate degree of bias adjustment can be approximated from the relationship among σ_R , recruitment variability (the signal), and recruitment residual error.

-$$b_y = \frac{E(SD(\hat{r}y))^2}{\sigma_R^2} = 1 - \frac{SE(\hat{r}y)^2}{\sigma_R^2}$$ (20)

 Because the quantity and quality of data varies during a time series, SS allows the user to control the rate at which the offset is ramped in during the early, data-poor years, and then ramped back to zero for the forecast years.
 On output SS calculates the mean bias adjustment during the early and main eras and compares it to the RMSE of estimated recruitment deviations in the report.sso file.
-A warning is generated if the RMSE is small and the bias adjustment is larger than 2.0 times the ratio of $rmse^2$ to $sigmaR^2$ .
+A warning is generated if the RMSE is small and the bias adjustment is larger than 2.0 times the ratio of $RMSE^2$ to σ_R^2 .
+Additional information on recruitment bias adjustment can be found here.